 Speech and Language therapists

-Speech and language therapists (SLTs) are registered allied health professionals (a trained health professional who isn’t a doctor or nurse).
-They aim to help to develop the skills of parents/careers and other people who support the child in their everyday environments.
-This ensures that therapy can be non-intrusive, practical and the most effective for the child/young person.
+Speech and Language Therapists (SLTs) are registered allied health professionals who help to develop the skills of parents, caregivers, and other people who support children with speech and language difficulties.
+This approach ensures that therapy is practical, non-intrusive, and most effective for the child/young person.

 Speech and Language Therapy Service Support

 The Speech and Language Therapy Service offers support to children and young people with various speech and language difficulties.
 These difficulties include understanding what is said to them, learning to talk, talking clearly (saying speech sounds), stammering, swallowing (eating and drinking), and using language to interact with other people.

 Training and Resources Available